Table of Contents

 sudo apt install redis-server

-verify the version of installed Redis by executing the “redis-server” command with the “-v” option:
+Verify the version of the installed Redis by executing the redis-server command with the -v

 redis-server -v

-Once the installation is complete, we recommend checking if the Redis instance is running.
-In order to test connectivity, you can use the following command:
+Once the installation is complete, check if the Redis instance is running.
+To test connectivity, use the following command

 sudo systemctl status redis

-If Redis hasn’t been started and the status is inactive, you can enable Redis client by entering the following command:
+If Redis hasn’t been started and the status is inactive, you can start the Redis server by entering the following command

 sudo systemctl restart redis-server